The Minima Guide to Receiving Gifts

 2. Donate it to your local thrift store.
 For Richmond residents, I recommend Goodwill or Diversity Thrift.
 Someone less fortunate (or just thrifty) will probably find your unwanted item and love it.

 3. Sell or consign it.
 Save the extra cash, or use it to buy the thing you really wanted.
 Just do a Google search to find a shop in your area.
-To sell it yourself, read Minima’s “5 Steps to a Successful Craigslist Sale”.
+To sell it yourself, read Minima’s “A Guide to Selling Your Unwanted Stuff Online”.

 4. Give it to a friend who needs/wants it.
 I don’t necessarily mean in the re-gifting sense, but just as a nice gesture.